colinpetruno/scheduleless/README.md

 Free to use
 ======
-Scheduleless is now free for you to earn and use.
+Scheduleless is now free for you to learn and personal use.
 If you want to use it to  make money, contact me to set up a license.

 Screens
 ======